mentorpaired/core/README.md

 * Python3.
 Run the 'python3 -V' command to see the version you have installed.
 * PostgreSQL (Ensure the server is running).
 Alternatively, if your project is a small one or you find you don't need PostgreSQL, Python includes a lightweight database called SQLite so you won't need to set up a database, however it cannot support a high level of concurrency.

-* It is advisable to install Django in a virtual environment and the library for doing this is called virtualenvwrapper (https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation).
+* It is advisable to install Django in a virtual environment and the library for doing this is called [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation).
 Install this library with:
 ```
 sudo pip install virtualenvwrapper
 ```